 Symptoms of Wrist Injuries

-The symptoms of wrist injuries are often immediate, and may include pain, swelling and bruising.
-Wrist injuries are typically diagnosed with x-rays and treated like similar orthopedic injuries.
+The symptoms of wrist injuries are often immediate, including pain, swelling, and bruising.
+Wrist injuries are typically diagnosed with X-rays and treated like similar orthopedic injuries.
 The bones will be set and immobilized, allowing them time to heal.

-Some wrist fractures can be realigned without using a surgical incision, while others will need surgical intervention.
-Pins, wires and plates may also be used to treat a wrist injury to secure bone fragments together when the bone is fractured in multiple places.
-Physical therapy may also be recommended to ensure a full recovery from a broken wrist or hand.
+Some wrist fractures can be realigned without a surgical incision, while others need surgical intervention.
+Pins, wires, and plates may also treat a wrist injury and secure bone fragments together when the bone is fractured in multiple places.
+Physical therapy may also be recommended to ensure a complete recovery from a broken wrist or hand.

 Different Types of Fractures

 Other fractures are unstable.
-In unstable fractures, even if the bones are put back into position and a cast is placed, the bone pieces tend to move or shift into a bad position before they solidly heal.
-This can make the wrist appear crooked.
+In unstable fractures, even if the bones are put back into position and a cast is placed, the bone pieces tend to move or shift into a bad position before they solidly heal, making the wrist appear crooked.

 Treatment for Wrist Fractures